ChristopherRC/www.ccadb.org/cas/incident-report.md

        - [Chapter 14](https://sre.google/sre-book/managing-incidents/)
        - [Chapter 15](https://sre.google/sre-book/postmortem-culture/)

 4. **Consider all potential contributing factors**.
 RCA should consider a broad range of potential causes, including technical issues, policy issues, human factors, process breakdowns, and external influences.
-It's crucial to avoid jumping to conclusions or focusing solely on the most obvious cause.
+It's crucial to avoid jumping to conclusions or focusing solely on the most obvious cause(s).

 5. **Collect and analyze data**.
 Data is critical for supporting RCA conclusions.
 This might involve reviewing logs, monitoring metrics, internal incident reports, and other relevant information to identify patterns and anomalies.